-The Community Foundation is working with the DeKalb-Ogle Workforce Development Consortium and DeKalb County Economic Development Corporation to enhance soft skills within DeKalb County schools through the Industrial Workforce Coordination Pilot Program.
+Working with the DeKalb-Ogle Workforce Development Consortium and DeKalb County Economic Development Corporation, the Community Foundation continues to enhance essential skills within DeKalb County schools through the Industrial Workforce Coordination Pilot Program.

 “Now more than ever before in light of the many advances in technology, as employers and educators, we cannot lose sight of the importance of soft skills.
 These skills set us apart and solidify our relationships with the consumer.”- Elizabeth Hoppenworth, Director of Resident Services, DeKalb Area Retirement Center and CommunityWorks Workforce Development Committee Member

 For questions or additional information, please contact Community Engagement Director Teri Spartz at 815-748-5383 or firstname.lastname@example.org.